axe-api/docs/docs/learn/full-text-search.md

 It goes beyond simple keyword matching, incorporating features like stemming, tokenization, and relevance scoring.
 Full-text search engines, like Elasticsearch or Solr, enable efficient and flexible searches across large datasets, making it crucial for applications like information retrieval, document management, and content discovery.

 Axe API supports the `LIKE` keyword on database queries.
+For example, you can send a LIKE query like this:

+`?q={"name.$like":"*john*"}`

-The it can be slow because it performs a sequential scan, checking each record for a match.
-Unlike indexes that optimize searches, `LIKE` scans entire columns, causing slowdowns with large datasets.
+This request will be converted `name LIKE '%john%'` SQL command.
+Unlike indexes that optimize searches, this command scans entire columns, causing slowdowns with large datasets.

 Use full-text indexes or other techniques for better performance in complex searches.